 Removing Stains from Enamel

-Stain can be removed from light-colored enamel.
-You should remember that enamel ages and are well used even with gentle loving care – it will stain lightly.
+Stains can be removed from light-colored enamel.
+You should remember that enamel ages and pots that are well used even with gentle loving care – will stain lightly.

 Start with warm soapy water and a sponge or nylon scrubber – gently scrub and remove as much as you can of the sticky burnt-on particles.

 Does the discoloration need more attention?
-You can use 3 tables spoons of baking soda in the pot filled 1/2 to 3 quarts full of water and simmer for 10 to 15 minutes.
-Turn heat off and let the pot cool down completely.
+You can use 3 tablespoons of baking soda in the pot filled with 1/2 to 3 quarts full of water and simmer for 10 to 15 minutes.
+Turn the heat off and let the pot cool down completely.

-When cool empty pot and wash/scrub again with soapy water.
+When cool empty the pot and wash/scrub again with soapy water.

 Hopefully, you now have the desired result.
-If not repeat again.
+If not repeat it again.

-Do not think that because you have a covered cast-iron pot it cannot be susceptible to rusting.
+Do not think that because you have an enameled covered cast-iron pot it cannot be susceptible to rusting.
 If the enamel is compromised in any way rust will grow.

 After washing dry thoroughly with a soft towel.
-Better still if you can place the pot in a warm oven for a few minutes that will totally dry it out before storing.
+Better still you can place the pot in a warm oven for a few minutes which will totally dry it out before storing it.

 Enamel will dull over time.

-You can use your oil of choice and rub it all over the pot inside and out also the lid if you have one.
+You can use your oil of choice and rub it all over the pot inside and outside and don’t forget the lid if you have one.

 Then with a soft cloth wipe off any excess oil then buff the pot all over inside and out.
 You will be surprised at the result.

-In my article here you find many variations of ways to clean and restore enamel cast iron pots.
+In my article, you find many variations of ways to clean and restore enamel cast iron pots.

 Final Thoughts – Enameled Cast Iron Sticking?

-Caring for your enamel cast-iron takes a little care and work.
-But you can clean and restore if it does become sticky.
+Caring for your enamel cast iron takes a little care and work.
+But you can clean and restore it if it does become sticky.